Meet Local Musician Fran Pitre

 Did you start with any specific instrument and migrate to other instruments?

 As early as elementary and middle school I was singing in choral groups and began performing on stage in musical productions.
-Throughout high school and college I was involved in musical theater, and was also involved in high school band.
-During marching band competition seasons I twirled a flag as part of the band auxiliary, and played percussion instruments (mainly bells and xylophone) during concert seasons.
+Throughout high school and college, I was involved in musical theater and was also involved in the high school band.
+During marching band competition seasons I twirled a flag as part of the band auxiliary and played percussion instruments (mainly bells and xylophone) during concert seasons.
 At this time I also began learning to play piano.
-In my early 20s, I sang back-up and lead vocals in a classic/alternative rock band which performed all over the Washington DC metro area for many years before deciding to take a break and focus on raising my growing family with my husband, Bruce Pitre.
+In my early 20s, I sang back-up and lead vocals in a classic/alternative rock band that performed all over the Washington DC metro area for many years before deciding to take a break and focus on raising my growing family with my husband, Bruce Pitre.

 Are you currently in a band (or bands)?